Essential Guide to ACRA Business Registration in Singapore

 Before registering your new business, decide on the type of business structure that best suits your needs.
 The common structures in Singapore include:

 The first step in the ACRA business registration process is reserving your desired company name.
-This can be done through the ACRA website’s online filing system, BizFile+, by paying a nominal fee of S$15.
+This can be done through the ACRA website’s online filing system, BizFile+, by paying a nominal fee of SGD15.
 ACRA will then assess the proposed name to ensure it meets the necessary criteria, including uniqueness and appropriateness.

 Once your company name is approved and reserved, you have 120 days to complete the incorporation process before the reservation expires.